SwikritiT/dolibarr/test/README.md

 Selenium has been used for automating the browser.

+[Download](https://www.selenium.dev/downloads/) the latest stable version of the Selenium standalone server JAR file.

+Lastly, [download](https://chromedriver.chromium.org/) the `latest stable version` of `Chrome Driver`.

+Once you have downloaded `Chrome Driver`, you need to unzip it by running the following command:

+`unzip chromedriver_linux64.zip`

+Once you have unzipped it, you need to move the chromedriver(shared library) and place it inside the same folder where you have placed the Selenium standalone server file.

 We can run selenium by two ways:

-* Usually, for running tests using selenium we download `selenium standalone server JAR file` and `chrome driver` and start selenium server with a command which usually looks like:
+* Now start `selenium server` with a command which usually looks like:

    `java -jar selenium-server-standalone-<selenium version>.jar -port <port-no>`

-* Run selenium in docker with
+* Run `selenium` in `docker` with

    `docker run -d -p 4444:4444 -p 5900:5900 -v /dev/shm:/dev/shm selenium/standalone-chrome-debug`